CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Introduction

-Our results demonstrate that when integrating {\ourmethod} with an \SI{80}{Hz} FFR backbone and targeting \SI{40}{Hz} during inference, the WER decreases by 46\% relative to a \SI{40}{Hz} FFR model with equivalent content bitrate.
-Even compared to an FFR model with an identical total bitrate, the WER remains 8\% lower, with other metrics comparable.
+Our results demonstrate that when integrating {\ourmethod} with an \SI{80}{Hz} FFR backbone and targeting \SI{40}{Hz} during inference, the WER decreases by 32\% relative to a \SI{40}{Hz} FFR model with equivalent content bitrate, while other metrics also outperforms.
+Even compared to an FFR model with an identical total bitrate, the WER remains up to 8\% lower, with other metrics comparable.
 Furthermore, {\ourmethod} exhibits strong generalization: the same {\ourmethod}-integrated model achieves better reconstruction quality when targeting other frame rates like \SI{50}{Hz} or \SI{67}{Hz} compared to FFR models trained at those rates.
-In summary, our work represents the first systematic exploration of temporal redundancy compression in speech codecs, proposing an effective solution that opens new possibilities for future speech tokenization.
+In summary, our work presents a systematic exploration of temporal redundancy compression in speech codecs, proposing an effective solution that opens new possibilities for future speech tokenization and downstream applications.